 Infants have to learn to differentiate themselves from their parents.
 Babies believe they are one with their parents, they are the same person.
 The realization they are not is often startling and scary to a baby.
 When you leave your child and they scream like I do when someone finishes the frozen yogurt without telling me, because they don’t understand that you and them are not the same person.
 That separation of self and parent is a key element in child development.
 But the question remains, do parents ever separate themselves from their kids?
 Yes yes, we all love our kids and they are part of our souls and living breath blah blah blah.
 But they are not us.
 We are not them.

-My kids look like shit because they choose to and I choose not to fight.
+My kids look like like a hot mess sometimes because they choose to and I choose not to fight.
 My son doesn’t want to shower?
 Fine, he will when girls start noticing.
 My daughter doesn’t want to brush her hair?
 Fine, she will when it gets caught on something and it needs to be chopped off.
 My daughter doesn’t want to wear her glasses?
 Fine, she won’t see.
 My son doesn’t do his homework?
 Fine, he will fail.

 Separating myself from my children has been hard.
-Mainly because it has forced me to stand on my own, to take accountability of myself as a person, not someone’s mother.
+Mainly because it has forced me to stand on my own, to take accountability of myself as a person, not as someone’s mother.
 It has taught me everything I am trying to teach my children.
-I am here for them like I am here for myself; with love, empathy, compassion and humour but mostly, self awareness, accountability and self respect.
+I am here for them like I am here for myself; with love, empathy, compassion, and humour but mostly, self-awareness, accountability, and self-respect.

 Our lives have changed in the last four years quite dramatically.
 The kids have been through a lot, as have I. I no longer care to micromanage their wardrobe choices because I am far more concerned with their emotional state than which tights they decided to wear.
 My son may have on two different coloured socks but I can tell you exactly what mood he is in based on the events of the weekend, based on the time I spent cuddling with him in bed last night and this morning.
 I haven’t stopped caring, I’ve shifted my emotional efforts to where they matter most to me and where I see it benefiting my kids most.
 I’m parenting and living from the inside out now.